markokajzer/discord-soundbot/README.md

 Type `!sounds` to get a list of all sounds that are available to your bot.
 Play any sound by prefixing it with `!`, e.g. `!playmysound`.

+### Removing sounds

+You can delete sounds by typing `!remove <name>`.
+The bot will respond with the status of the deletion in the channel of the message.

 ## Todo

-+ Add possibility to add and remove sounds
++ Add possibility to add sounds
   + PM the bot a wav or mp3 file < 1MB and it will add it to the soundboard.
++ Use queue to store sounds
++ Fix crashing on PM
++ Deploy to DigitalOcean